Skip to main content

 Through a mixture of theory and practical course work, learn to:

-• Develop skills in ship handling
+• develop ship handling skills

-• Lead and manage a ship crew
+• lead and manage a ship’s crew

-• Provide first aid onboard a vessel
+• provide first aid onboard a vessel.

 Course outcomes

-• First Aid certification
+• First aid certification.

-Suitability Is this course right for you?
+Is this course right for you?

 Entry requirements

-This course requires evidence of previous experience or study before you can enrol
+This course requires evidence of previous experience or study before you can enrol.

 Completion requirements